MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-deploy-mlflow-models.md

 When you log a model by using either `mlflow.autolog` or `mlflow.<flavor>.log_model`, the flavor used for the model determines how to execute inference and what results to return.
 MLflow doesn't enforce any specific behavior for how the `predict()` function generates results.

 In some cases, you might want to do some preprocessing or postprocessing before and after your model executes.
-Or, you might want to change what is returned, for example probabilities versus classes.
+Or, you might want to change what is returned, for example probabilities instead of classes.
 One solution is to implement machine learning pipelines that move from inputs to outputs directly.

-For example, [`sklearn.pipeline.Pipeline`](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) or [`pyspark.ml.Pipeline`](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.ml.Pipeline.html) are ways to implement pipelines that are sometimes recommended for performance reasons.
+For example, [`sklearn.pipeline.Pipeline`](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) or [`pyspark.ml.Pipeline`](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.ml.Pipeline.html) are popular ways to implement pipelines, and are sometimes recommended for performance reasons.
 You can also customize how your model does inferencing by [logging custom models](how-to-log-mlflow-models.md?#logging-custom-models).

 ### Customize inference with a scoring script

-Although MLflow models don't require a scoring script, you can still provide one if needed to customize inference execution for MLflow models.
-For more information on how to customize inference, see [Customize MLflow model deployments](how-to-deploy-mlflow-models-online-endpoints.md#customize-mlflow-model-deployments) for online endpoints, or [Customize model deployment with scoring script](how-to-mlflow-batch.md#customize-model-deployment-with-scoring-script) for batch endpoints.
+Although MLflow models don't require a scoring script, you can still provide one to customize inference execution for MLflow models if needed.
+For more information on how to customize inference, see [Customize MLflow model deployments](how-to-deploy-mlflow-models-online-endpoints.md#customize-mlflow-model-deployments) for online endpoints or [Customize model deployment with scoring script](how-to-mlflow-batch.md#customize-model-deployment-with-scoring-script) for batch endpoints.

 > [!IMPORTANT]
 > If you choose to specify a scoring script for an MLflow model deployment, you also need to provide an environment for the deployment.